tonethar/IGME-235-Shared/sg/sg-1.md

 1. List the 5 steps of the simplified HTTP protocol shown on page 33

-Finally, skim the reast of the chapter, and be sure that you can answer the "Test Yourself" questions on page 34. **You DO NOT need to write the answers to these questions below.**
+Finally, skim the rest of the chapter, and be sure that you can answer the "Test Yourself" questions on page 34. **You DO NOT need to write the answers to these questions below.**

 <hr>